georgekhananaev/valkey-cluster/README.md

   • GET (single): 9,850.78 ops/sec
   • GET (pipeline): 186,420.32 ops/sec

-Large Files:
+Large Object:
-  • Large Files Write (MB/s): 58.32 MB/sec
+  • Large Write (MB/s): 58.32 MB/sec
-  • Large Files Read (MB/s): 75.45 MB/sec
+  • Large Read (MB/s): 75.45 MB/sec
 ```

 ## AWS vs Local Development Differences

-While this project aims to simulate AWS Valkey as closely as possible, be aware of these differences:
+While I've tried to make this mimic AWS Valkey as closely as possible, here are the key differences:

 - Single host deployment vs. multi-host in AWS
 - No network latency between nodes compared to AWS
-- No automatic failover handling as in AWS ElastiCache
+- No automatic failover handling like in AWS ElastiCache
 - Limited to 6 nodes instead of the larger clusters possible in AWS
 - No encryption in transit/at rest features

 ## Limitations

-This setup is designed for development and testing only:
+This setup is meant for development and testing only:

 - No replication (replica count is 0)
 - Single host deployment